Mandrake the Magician: Unproduced films

 In the 1960s, Federico Fellini, a close friend of Falk, intended to make a Mandrake movie, but the project was never realized.

 In the early 1980s, within two weeks of signing with his first agent, American filmmaker Michael Almereyda was hired by Embassy Pictures to rewrite a script for Mandrake the Magician.
 He told Filmmaker magazine that, upon receiving the assignment, he flew to New York City and checked himself into the Chelsea Hotel to work on the rewrite.
 Three weeks later, he emerged with a new draft, but by then the studio had changed heads, and, in as little time as his revision took, the project was dropped.

+In the mid-80s, rights to the character landed at Goldcrest Films with William Hjortsberg hired to write the screenplay which would've been set in the 1930s and called for elaborate illusions and a production budget ranging from $24-30 million.
+Following the failure of Revolution which nearly forced Goldcrest into bankruptcy, attempts were made to partner with Warner Bros. on the film, but after failing to find a director Warner Bros. lost interest in the film.

 In 2007, Baldwin Entertainment Group and Hyde Park Entertainment purchased rights to make a Mandrake movie to be directed by Mimi Leder.
 The two companies own the rights to Lee Falk's The Phantom.
 Jonathan Rhys Meyers was originally projected to play the title character with Chuck Russell as director.
 In 2009, Hayden Christensen replaced Rhys Meyers in the title role of the film with Djimon Hounsou co-starring and Mimi Leder directing.
-Warner Bros announced that they are developing the film version of Mandrake.
 In June 2016, Sacha Baron Cohen was cast as Mandrake.